dm03514/information-management-matrix/README.md

 CURR Capability
 ```
-SELECT * from capability where name="node-mongo-driver", GROUP BY (target, version) order by create_time DESC;
+SELECT * from capability where name="node-mongo-driver"
+GROUP BY (target, version)
+ORDER BY create_time DESC;
 ```

 ## API